nginxinc/NGINX-Demos/consul-demo/README.md

                               vari ...
      service2                 /bin/go-run              Up                       0.0.0.0:8082->8080/tcp
      ```

+1. If you followed the Fully automated Vagrant/Ansible setup option above, HOST_IP referred below is the IP assigned to your Vagrant VM (i.e 10.2.2.70 in Vagrantfile).
+And if you followed the Ansible only deployment option, HOST_IP will be the IP of your Ubuntu VM on which NGINX Plus is listening.
+For the manual install option, HOST_IP was already set above to `docker-machine ip default`

-     Go to `http://<HOST_IP>` in your favorite browser window and the main index.html with 'Welcome to nginx!' should pop up. `http://<HOST_IP>:8080/` will bring up the NGINX Plus dashboard.
+1. Go to `http://<HOST_IP>` in your favorite browser window and the main index.html with 'Welcome to nginx!' should pop up. `http://<HOST_IP>:8080/` will bring up the NGINX Plus dashboard.
 If you would like to see all the services registered with consul go to `http://<HOST_IP>:8500`.
 Going to `http://<HOST_IP>/service` will take you to one of the two hello world containers.

-* Now spin up two more containers named service3 and service4 which are the same [tutum/hello-world](https://registry.hub.docker.com/u/tutum/hello-world/) and [google/golang-hello](https://registry.hub.docker.com/u/google/golang-hello/) as above.
+1. Now spin up two more containers named service3 and service4 which are the same [tutum/hello-world](https://registry.hub.docker.com/u/tutum/hello-world/) and [google/golang-hello](https://registry.hub.docker.com/u/google/golang-hello/) as above.
 Go to the Upstreams tab on Nginx Plus dashboard and observe the two new servers being added to the backend group.
      ```
      $ docker-compose -f add-services.yml up -d
      ```

-* Now try stopping two services and observe that they get removed from the upstream group on Nginx Plus dashboard automatically
+1. Now stop any two services and observe that they get removed from the upstream group on Nginx Plus dashboard automatically
      ```
      $ docker stop service2 service4
      ```

-* Play by creating/removing/starting/stopping multiple containers.
+1. Play by creating/removing/starting/stopping multiple containers.
 Creating a new container with SERVICE_TAG "production" or starting a stopped container will add that container to the NGINX upstream group automatically.
 Removing or stopping a container removes it from the upstream group.

-* The way this works is using [Watches](https://www.consul.io/docs/agent/watches.html) feature of Consul, eveytime there is a change in the list of services, a handler (script.sh) is invoked.
+1. The way this works is using [Watches](https://www.consul.io/docs/agent/watches.html) feature of Consul, eveytime there is a change in the list of services, a handler (script.sh) is invoked.
 This bash script gets the list of all Nginx Plus upstreams using its status and upstream_conf APIs, loops through all the containers registered with consul which are tagged with SERVICE_TAG "production" using this [Consul API](https://www.consul.io/docs/agent/http/catalog.html#catalog_services) and adds them to the upstream group using upstream_conf API if not present already.
 It also removes the upstreams from Nginx upstream group which are not registered in Consul.

 All the changes should be automatically reflected in the NGINX config and show up on the NGINX Plus Dashboard.